07 Dec How to Promote Kickstarter Campaign? A Quick Promotion Guide.

 Everyone’s doing Facebook ads, but few are actually investing in video ads.
 Kickstarter projects have a unique advantage – they do exceptionally well with video content.

-Video ads, especially those for YouTube should be top priority.
+Video ads, especially those for YouTube should be the top priority.
 YouTube has now made it mandatory for ads to play for 6 seconds, so if you can get your product messaging done well within 6 seconds, you’ll be able to get more traction for your campaign.

 While you’re making videos ads, you can also invest in animated videos to be used on multiple social media platforms.
 Customer testimonials and beta user experiences are all examples of effective video marketing.